 Cosmetic dentistry is the branch of dentistry that deals with improving the aesthetics or appearance as well as the function of teeth.
-Using various tools and techniques, Dr. Velasco and Dr. Barrilleaux at Uptown Cosmetic & Implant Dentistry can improve teeth color, shape, alignment and many other factors that affect the overall appearance of a smile.
+Using various tools and techniques, Dr. Velasco at Uptown Cosmetic & Implant Dentistry can improve teeth color, shape, alignment and many other factors that affect the overall appearance of a smile.
 Common procedures include cleanings, teeth whitening, bonding, crowns, veneers, contouring, and dental implants.

 What is the Goal of Cosmetic Dentistry?

-With cosmetic dentistry, both Dr. Velasco and Dr. Barrilleaux seek to make the patient’s smile as perfect as possible.
+With cosmetic dentistry, Dr. Velasco seek to make the patient’s smile as perfect as possible.
 The goal is to improve the appearance of the complete smile, without necessarily addressing the function.
 For instance, porcelain veneers applied to the visible portions of the teeth do not fix the underlying flaws with those teeth; they simply provide a perfect cosmetic solution.
 Cosmetic dentistry improves aesthetic issues such as whiteness, correcting misshapen teeth, alignment, reducing a gummy smile, and the like.

 What’s the difference between a cosmetic dentist and a regular dentist?